piprzyb/Azure2/README.md

 In this step best model was deployed.
 Deployment allows to interact with the HTTP API service and interact with the model by sending data over POST requests.
 ![alt text](pics/deploy.png)
 ### Step 4: Enable logging
-After the deploymen, Application Insights service was enabled and logs retrived.
+After the deployment, Application Insights service was enabled and logs retrived.
 At first config.json was downloaded from the Azure Workspace.
 Then logs.py script was updated with the details of the deployement, and attribute enable_app_insights was set to True.
 After those steps python script was run:
 ![alt text](pics/logs_py.png)
 Applications Insights enabled:
 ![alt text](pics/app_ins.png)